The Pittsburgh Foundation

 Eligibility

-To qualify for a grant, organizations must:
+To qualify for a grant, organisations must:

 • Be designated by the IRS as a 501(c)(3) public charity